testing-library/eslint-plugin-testing-library/README.md

 ### `testing-library/custom-renders`

-A list of function names that are valid as Testing Library custom renders.
-Relates to [Aggressive Reporting - Renders](docs/migrating-to-v4-guide.md#renders)
+A list of function names that are valid as Testing Library custom renders, or `"off"` to switch related Aggressive Reporting mechanism off.
+Relates to [Aggressive Renders Reporting](docs/migrating-to-v4-guide.md#renders).

 ```json
 // .eslintrc